 The LFO/Env PageDeducktion provides four LFOs and three ADSR envelopes for use with the modulation matrix.

-LFOsEach low-frequency oscillator provides sine, triangle, square and sawtooth waveforms.
+LFOsEach low-frequency oscillator provides sine, triangle, square, sawtooth and random waveforms.
 The LFO Rate can be set to either Hz, or tempo-divisions using the Sync switch.
+The random setting delivers a new random value (between -50 and +50) on each cycle.

 By default each LFO 'belongs' to its parent voice but can be switched to a free-running mode using the Free switch.
 This causes each LFO to act as a single 'global' oscillator shared across each voice that uses it.